2013 Los Angeles International Airport shooting: Charges and prosecution

 On November 2, 2013, federal prosecutors charged Ciancia with murder of a federal officer and committing violence at an international airport.
 Ciancia also faced additional federal and/or state charges, including attempted murder in relation to the two men who were wounded by gunfire.
 On November 19, 2013, Ciancia was released from hospital care after recovering from his gunshot wounds; he was taken into custody by agents from the United States Marshals Service.

 On December 5, 2013, Ciancia appeared for the first time in court, where he was remanded without bail because he posed a threat to the community.
 On December 17, 2013, a federal grand jury indicted Ciancia on 11 counts, including first-degree murder.
 This raised the possibility that he could have received the death penalty if he was convicted.
 The indictment described how the offence involved substantial planning and premeditation to cause the death of a person and to commit an act of terrorism.

 On December 26, 2013, Ciancia pleaded not guilty to the charge of first-degree murder.
 On March 3, 2014, a judge ordered that Ciancia be moved from a treatment facility at a San Bernardino County jail to a federal detention facility in Los Angeles.
 His case was initially set for trial on February 11, 2014, but this was then postponed several times and December 8, 2014.

 In January 2015, federal prosecutors announced they would seek the death penalty against Ciancia.
 On January 5, 2015, it was announced that Ciancia's trial was projected to begin on February 23, 2016.

 On September 6, 2016, Ciancia pleaded guilty in exchange for a life sentence.
 On November 7, 2016, Ciancia was sentenced to life imprisonment without the possibility of parole plus 60 years.
-As of 2025 he is incarcerated in the United States Penitentiary, Atwater.
+As of 2026 he is incarcerated in the United States Penitentiary, Allenwood.